 He was a post-doctoral research associate at Oak Ridge National Laboratory in the US and an acting research associate at the University of Alberta prior to his current position.
 Dr. Kim has founded the Nano/Micro-Sensors and Sensing Systems Laboratory at the University of Calgary to develop point/standoff sensors and sensing systems and to explore novel characterization techniques for nanomaterials, polymeric nanocomposites and oil sands.

-View my publications list on my website
+View my publications

 Engineer of the Year Award, Korean Federation of Science and Technology Societies (KOFST), 2019

 Research Achievement Award, Schulich School of Engineering, University of Calgary, 2017

 Early Research Excellence Award, Schulich School of Engineering, University of Calgary, 2016

 Tier II Canada Research Chair in Nano Sensing Systems, NSERC Canada, 2015